chendo/geotag-alpha-site/_pages/readme.md

 ## Supported cameras

-These cameras are known to work and are considered supported.
+These cameras are known to work and are considered supported, however there are some known issues if you turn `Use Fast Reconnect` off.

 * Sony α1
 * Sony α7 IV (v2.0+)